Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 Shelley

-Shelley, a former primary school teacher with a law degree, and her husband Lars co-own Lifejourney4two.
-Their adventure began in Perth, Australia, and has since taken them through Europe and Africa in motorhomes and bush campers.
+Shelley and her husband Lars co-own Lifejourney4two.
+Their adventure began in Perth, Australia, and has since taken them through Europe and Africa and throughout Western Australia in motorhomes and bush campers.
 Shelley's travel guides combine practical advice with engaging stories, mirroring their shift from 'One Day' to 'Day One'.
 Together, they aim to inspire others to embark on their own travel dreams.

-2 thoughts on “Motorhoming in Austria: Your Ultimate Guide (Videos inc.)”
+2 thoughts on “Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)”

 Leave a comment